Life Jackets for Kids: A Buying Guide

-Since safety is always the most important concern, it means that in shopping for a life jacket for your kids or an infant child, you only must look for those that are approved and certified by the U.S. Coast Guard.
-This is especially true if your child happens to be no more than 30 pounds.
+First things first and since safety is of foremost importance, we strongly recommend that you must only consider those life jackets intended for infants and kids that are U.S. Coast Guard approved.
+This actually is a requirement for kids or children weighing less than 30 pounds.
 Still on safety concerns, it is best that you buy one with a Type II rating because it already comes equipped with either a head pillow or a float collar.
 The purpose of both is to make sure that the baby’s head will remain above the water all the time.

 Also, it makes sense to choose a life jacket with a grab loop because it’s the feature you need to be able to hold on to your child securely.
 Another important feature you should look for in a life jacket is a crotch strap that’s intended to prevent the jacket from slipping off the head of the child.

-Remember that in choosing the right type of life jacket, a proper fit is as important as any other feature.
+Keep in mind that when buying a life jacket for kids and children, getting a proper fit is as important as making sure safety features are there.
 As mentioned earlier, comfort is crucial because the child won’t be having much fun if the vest is annoyingly unfit for him or her.
-Be reminded as well that your kids will grow up fast, which means you have to take that into consideration when buying the life vest.
+And since children grow up quite fast, you likewise will have to take that into consideration when buying a life vest.

 In the end, you have to understand that no other type of swimming gear or floating device out there could be deemed as an alternative to a life jacket.
 What this means is that you never can use anything and treat it as a life jacket.
 If you do it, it will eventually put your child at risk of drowning because he or she isn’t using the right equipment for swimming.
 You always have to remind yourself that accidents in the water can happen without warning, that’s why life vests and jackets were invented in the first place.
 So to make sure yours are safe every single time you go swimming, invest in buying a high quality and U.S. Coast Guard certified life jackets.